dellow/Web-Framework/README.md

 - CSS (Minified)
 - Images

-> __Please note:__ When run with the `production` or without the `development` argument JS and CSS tasks will run minified.
+> __Please note:__ When run with the `production` or without the `development` argument JS and CSS tasks will run minified and the JS 'gulp_env' variable will be set to 'production'.
 This is by design to allow easier one time updates, without having to do a new release.
 In order to create an easily debuggable stylesheet and build JS file you'll need to run gulp with the `development` argument.

 <a name="watch"></a>
 ## Watch (Using _Gulp Watch_)